jasaplohl/movie-night/README.md

 ## TODO
 - Already watched movies and TV shows
 - Watchlist for movies and TV shows
-- Local push notifications
+- Local push notifications (ability to disable them in the settings)
+- Episode details?
-- Search suggestions
+- Search suggestions (with debouncing)?
-- Use Future builder to wait for results instead of conditional widgets.
 - Able to see more videos than just the trailer and more images?
 - Search results page remains on the same tab on back button pressed (https://github.com/flutter/flutter/issues/43582)
-- Episode details?

 ## Before Release
 - Change the app icon